 12. How have you changed over the past few years?
 Was there any event or person who caused/facilitated this transformation?

 There aren't always major life events or "Aha!" moments that alter the course of your life and personality.
 However, if there are, the key is to look for the positive in the situation: how did you make lemons out of lemonade?
-How did you grow up, even though a situation may have been really cruddy?
+How did you mature, even though a situation may have been really tough?
 Or if something wonderful happened, how has this made you a more appreciative and grateful person, someone determined to spread the good fortune you’ve received?

 13. How are you unique or different from other people you know?